Nepal Buddhist Tour Lumbini

 On the southern outskirts of the Kathmandu valley, there is a sacred site for Buddhists, Pharping Monastery.
 Around 200 monks reside and study Buddhism in this Monastery.

-This peaceful and calm place offers a break for visitors.
-You can do meditation, study Buddhist philosophy, or experience monastic life for a day or more.
-Along with running the Monastery, there is a small hotel near the Monastery.
-The hotel helps with the expenses of the Monastery.
+This peaceful and calm place offers visitors a break.
+You can meditate, study Buddhist philosophy, or experience a monastic life for a day or more.
+A small hotel near the Monastery runs the Monastery and helps with its expenses.

-Besides the monastery area is the Vajrayogini temple, famous for Newar Buddhists.
+Besides the monastery area is the Vajrayogini temple, famous for being used by Newar Buddhists.
 You can also visit the Yanglesho cave, a small retreat near the Monastery.
 Pharping Monastery is a renowned institution for young monks who want to live a monastic life.

 Buddhist Monestry in Pokhara.